Vietnam.vn - Nền tảng quảng bá Việt Nam

 The forceful impact to the ground killed or seriously injured three adults sitting in the front.
 A diagram of the injuries at the scene showed the pilot was in seat number one, the male passenger was in seat number two, the female passenger was in seat number three, and four children were in the back.

 The pilot and indigenous leader Herman Mendoza Hernández were likely killed instantly.
-The back seat, where four children were sitting, received less impact from the impact.
+The back seat, where four children were seated, received less impact from the impact.

 Two of the three child seats were reportedly secure and in an upright position, while one was loose.
 The 11-month-old baby was likely being held by his mother and was not seriously injured.

 Magdalena Mucutuy Valencia, the children's mother, was seriously injured and lived for about four days after the accident.
-Before she died, Valencia asked her children to go find help instead of waiting at the scene.
+Before her death, Valencia asked her children to go find help instead of waiting at the scene.

-The investigation report reinforced the belief that the children had survived, prompting authorities to expand the search for them in Operation Hope.
-Colombian authorities believed at the time that the children had left the plane and walked through the jungle on their own.
+The investigation report reinforced the possibility of their survival, prompting authorities to expand the search for them in Operation Hope.
+Colombian authorities then believed the children had left the plane and walked through the jungle.
 Traces later found, including baby bottles, diapers and footprints, supported this belief.

-Simulation of the plane hitting the tree canopy and falling into the forest.
+Simulation of the plane crashing into a tree and falling into the forest.
 Graphics: Colombian Accident Investigation Commission

-119 soldiers from the Colombian special forces and 73 indigenous people familiar with the Amazonian terrain deployed and searched the area.
+119 soldiers from Colombia's special forces and 73 indigenous people familiar with the Amazon rainforest terrain were deployed and searched throughout the area.

-They used a helicopter’s spotlight to hover over the night sky to attract the children’s attention, and used a loudspeaker to play a recording of the grandmother’s voice, speaking in the Huitoto language, asking the children to stay put so rescuers could find them.
+They used a spotlight mounted on a helicopter hovering in the dark sky to attract the children’s attention, and used a loudspeaker to play a recording of the grandmother’s voice, speaking in the Huitoto language, asking the children to stay put so rescuers could find them.
 They also taped whistles to tree branches so the children could signal their location if they found them.

 President Petro announced on June 9 that soldiers had found all four children alive after more than 40 days in the jungle.
 Rescuers found them about 5 kilometers west of the crash site.